Guru-RF/SVXSpot/README.md

 ```
 provided by the Pi OS.

-Do not remove AccessPoppup !!
+Do not remove AccessPopup !!

 # Choosing a frequency and ctcss tone